Quarterly sustainability performance

 Below you will find the results on key sustainability figures for this quarter.

-In addition, you can find comprehensive information and performance data in our annual integrated report available here.
+You can find comprehensive information and performance data in our annual integrated report.

 How each indicator is measured